kishlayk/LitiferAndroidSdk/README.md

 private Litifer litifer;
 ```

-Add the following snippet to your Application's onCreate or Main Activity's onCreate method:
+Add the following snippet to your Application's onCreate or Main Activity's onCreate method.
+Kindly replace *YOUR_APPLICATION_ID* and *YOUR_APPLICATION_SECRET* with yours:

 ```
 litifer = Litifer.init(this);